Today, I will focus on how to create button in .NET. As we all know that a user control can be created in both design-time and run-time.

 releaseObject(myxlApp);

-//Note Release all object then show excel
+//Note Release all object then

 System.Diagnostics.Process.Start("D:\1.xlsx");